medic/cht-gateway/README.md

 Bar array behaviour specified above, `medic-gateway` _must_ include fields specified in this document, and the web server _must_ include all expected fields in its responses.
 Either party _may_ include extra fields as they see fit.

+## Idempotence

+N.B. messages are cosidered duplicate by `medic-gateway` if they have identical values for `id`.
+The webapp is expected to do the same.

+`medic-gateway` will not re-process duplicate webapp-originating messages.

+`medic-gateway` may forward a webapp-terminating message to the webapp multiple times.

+`medic-gateway` may forward a delivery status report to the webapp multiple times for the same message.
+This should indicate a change of state, but duplicate delivery reports may be delivered in some circumstances, including:

+* the phone receives multiple delivery status reports from the mobile network for the same message
+* `medic-gateway` failed to process the webapp's response when the delivery report was last forwarded from `medic-gateway` to webapp

+## Messages

+THe entire API should be implemented by a webapp at a single endpoint, e.g. https://exmaple.com/medic-gateway-api-endpoint

 ## GET

 Expected response: